 About Titan Security Group

 Titan launched in 1994 with a vision for a better way to provide security services to the Midwest.
-Today, Titan is one of the largest security companies in North America, scheduling approximately 115,000 hours per week, employing more than 3,000 security staff, and have enjoyed over twenty-eight consecutive years of successfully serving our clients across a wide range of industries.
+Today, Titan is one of the largest security companies in North America, scheduling approximately 80,000 hours per week, employing more than 2,000 security staff, and has enjoyed over twenty-seven consecutive years of successfully serving our clients across a wide range of industries.
 Titan delivers results to clients through flexible, customized security solutions, and superior customer service.
-The Titan approach combines traditional security staffing with electronic security systems to provide integrated and efficient, customized security solutions from a single source.
+The Titan approach combines traditional security staffing with electronic security systems to provide integrated, efficient, and customized safety and security solutions from a single source